Techtonica/curriculum/command-line/command-line-advanced.md

     ```
     You should see that Soda is for lunch!

 6. Now create a file containing some foods.
-We can do this via the command line without even opening up a text editor. `>` overwrites whatever was in the file before. `>>` appends text to the end of the file.
+This time we're going to add text to it without using any text editors (either command line or graphical) by using the shovel operators we talked about above.
 The first command has double quotes because `&` is a special character.
 Enter these commands one at a time in your command line:
     ```bash
     echo "mac & cheese" > foods.txt
     echo dim sum >> foods.txt
     echo an apple >> foods.txt
     ```
+    After this, type `cat foods.txt` into your command line to check the contents of your new `foods.txt` file.

 7. Edit `lunch` by adding these two new lines to the bottom, so the file ends up looking like this: